 So, what is a cryptocurrency?
 Let's talk!

-Back in 1990, people started asking “What is the Internet?”.
-Twenty-eight short years later, it’s a question that no longer needs to be asked.
+Back in 1990, people started asking “what is the Internet?”.
+Thirty short years later, it’s a question that no longer needs to be asked.

-In twenty-eight years from now, people won’t need to ask, “What is a cryptocurrency?”.
-It will be a normal part of their everyday lives, just like the Internet is today.
-And by the end of this guide, you won’t need to ask either.
+Thirty years from now, people won’t need to ask, “what is a cryptocurrency?”.
+It will be a normal part of their everyday lives, just like the internet is today.
+By the end of this guide, you won’t need to ask, either.

 There’s no time to wait, so let’s get started!

 - 1. What is a Cryptocurrency: The Definition

 - 3. How Does cryptocurrency do Things Differently?

 - 4.1.
 Silk Road